slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Study physics, mathematics, computers, microeconomics, game theory and persuasion.

-> *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths."
+> *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths." (...)
--- Naval Ravikant*

-> *"The ideal school would teach health, wealth and happiness.
+"The ideal school would teach health, wealth and happiness.
 It would be self-paced and available to all.
 It would show opposing ideas and students would self-verify truth.
 No grades, no tests, no diplomas - just learning.
 Actually you’re already here.
 Careful who you follow."
 -- Naval Ravikant*